leomao1979/Udacity-CarND-Advanced-Lane-Lines-P4/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I measured radius of curvature from lines 140 to 146 in `line.py` and calculated vehicle position on line 61 in the same source file.
+I measured radius of curvature in the method `_measure_curvature()` of class Line (lines 140 to 146 in `line.py`) and calculated vehicle position on line 61 in the same class.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 113 through 131 in my code in `lanedetector.py` in the method `_draw_lane()` of class LaneDetector.
-I also added three sub windows on top of the image to help understand the process of lane detection (lines 133 through 165 in `lanedetector.py`).
+I implemented this step in the method `_draw_lane()` of class LaneDetector (lines 113 through 131 in `lanedetector.py`).
+I also added three sub windows on top of the image to demonstrate the process of lane detection (lines 133 through 165 in `lanedetector.py`).
 Here is an example of my result on a test image:

 ![Result Random][result_random]